 But, for those considering taking glucosamine supplements or for those that already use them, how do you find which product is most effective?
 There are many confusing choices in the dietary supplement market.
 Manufacturers do not have to prove their products work before selling it due to a weakness in the Food and Drug Administration's (FDA) current Current Good Manufacturing Practices (CGMP) regulations.

-To be sure you're buying a product you can trust for efficacy and true value, I think it's important to choose a glucosamine supplement carefully.
+How can you be sure that the glucosamine product you buy can be trusted for efficacy and true value?
+I think it's important to choose a glucosamine supplement carefully.

 While doing research trying to find the best dietary supplement company, I prepared a list of 30 questions.
 I figured if I could find the industry's top companies, they'd also have the best products.

-The answers led me to the #1 natural nutrition company in the U.S., founded in 1956—a leader in the natural nutrition industry.
+The answers led me to the #1 natural nutrition company in the U.S., founded in 1956—the recognized leader in the dietary supplement industry.
 From what I can determine, the science behind their products is second to none.
 Just look at their science-- they’ve invested more than $250 million in clinical testing, research and development and have over 135 published manuscripts, 100 of which are published studies in peer-reviewed scientific journals (more than any other nutritional company!)

 Even before the CGMP's, this natural products corporation voluntarily operated as if regulated the same as a pharmaceutical company—to me, that’s a testament to their integrity,

 In 2003, they introduced three pain products, one of which is a glucosamine joint health complex.